slwulf/reactjibot/README.md

 blah blah insert blurb here about high-level shit

+TODO
+- make a version of the purple shirt woman emoji set that looks like janet
+- fix emojitools so it can be used as a module here
+- attribute announcements
+    - need to add a db or something maybe?
+- make /reactjibot list announce (settings) work
+- make /reactjibot list set-channel work

 what do it do?
 - emojitools
     - lib needs to be modified to take in a url and output an image blob that can be consumed